stavrosmachinima/robbyTheRobot/README.md

 Arduino Avoidance Tracking Car

-This project was part of Artificial Intelligence project of the University of Piraues
+This project was part of Artificial Intelligence project of the University of Piraues.

 See more about it in the docs.
 (English and Greek version included.)